Joel Smith

 I joined the Office of Public Communications for the City of Colorado Springs, and was handed a video department to run – including an entire TV channel!.
 This time though, I had a mentor.

-Over seven years, beyond learning to be a broadcast engineer, live event producer, podcasting & streaming pioneer, and all the other roles, my mentor instilled in me two more things: how to lead a collaborative team, and a deep spirit for community service.
+Over seven years, beyond learning to be a broadcast engineer, live event producer, podcasting & streaming pioneer, and all the other roles, my mentor instilled in me two more things: how to lead a collaborative team, and a deep conviction for community service.

 But then I went to Europe and fell in love with an Aussie…